autoplot/documentation/javadoc/org/autoplot/cdf/CdfJavaDataSourceFactory.md

+# org.autoplot.cdf.CdfJavaDataSourceFactory

-# org.autoplot.cdf.CdfJavaDataSourceFactoryRead data from CDF files using the Java reader provided by NASA/Goddard.
+Read data from CDF files using the Java reader provided by NASA/Goddard.

-CdfJavaDataSourceFactory( )
+# CdfJavaDataSourceFactory( )
 Creates a new instance of CdfFileDataSourceFactory

 ***